cn0047/stash/ed/t/README.md

 and datacenters may have batteries and diesel generators for backup power...

 Telemetry - monitoring performance metrics and error rates.

+Monitoring should address two questions: what's broken, and why?
+Golden signals of monitoring: latency, traffic, errors, saturation (how "full" your service is: CPU, mem, I/O).

 Concurrency - single process use multiple threads.
 But each thread uses the same resource concurrently.